Tutorial¶

 Running CFD¶

-We have now finished the mean-line design.
-To create blade shapes and run a computational fluid dynamics simulation, we can add some extra code to the config.yaml.
-These options are described fully in Configuration file format.
+To create blade shapes and run a computational fluid dynamics simulation, we add extra options to the config.yaml:

 # Perfect gas inlet state